SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 here.

 To celebrate, today we'll work on something sparkly & new: the View Transitions API.
-This nifty new feature is supported in most browsers and allow us to have smooth transitions whenever *any* HTML changes on our page.
+This nifty new feature is supported in most browsers and allows us to have smooth transitions whenever *any* HTML changes on our page.
 And if your user has a browser that *doesn't* support it, that's ok!
 The transition is just skipped, but everything keeps working.
 No biggie.